Using rocprofv3#

 Post-processing tracing options#

 This option collects statistics for the enabled tracing types.
-For example, to collect statistics of HIP APIs, when HIP trace is enabled.
-A higher percentage in statistics can help user focus on the API/function that has taken the most time:
+For example, it collects statistics of HIP APIs, when HIP trace is enabled.
+The statistics help to determine the API or function that took the most amount of time.

 rocprofv3 --stats --hip-trace -- <application_path>

-The above command generates a hip_api_stats.csv, domain_stats.csv and hip_api_trace.csv file prefixed with the process ID.
+The preceding command generates a hip_api_stats.csv, domain_stats.csv and hip_api_trace.csv file prefixed with the process ID.

 $ cat hip_api_stats.csv